 “Ah, you are staying in the castle,” she replied.

-Note: this blog was written in English, and Spanish, and the author is not responsible for the quality of any other translations that may appear.
-If you have enjoyed this post, please check out our archives for more posts from Cerveteri, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author is not responsible for the quality of any other translations that may appear.
+If you have enjoyed this post, please, check out our archives for more posts from Cerveteri, as well as other Italian destinations.
 Grazie!